Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 The whooping cough vaccine does not contain the whooping cough bacteria.
 It cannot infect you or your unborn baby and is safe to have if you are breastfeeding.

-There is no vaccine just for whooping cough alone, so you will be offered a vaccine which also protects you against Polio, Diphtheria and Tetanus.
+There is no vaccine just for whooping cough alone, so you will be offered a vaccine which also protects you against other viruses.
+You’ll usually be offered a vaccine called ADACEL that protects against whooping cough, diphtheria and tetanus.

 Flu (Influenza)